-We have modelled and analyzed a case of alternative history - what would have happened if the source term of the Fukushima Daiichi NPP accident would have been released rapidly and the population of the big towns near the NPP site would have been in place (instead of evacuated or killed by the tsunami), under weather conditions in that part of Japan in March - in order to assess what the radiological consequences would have been in terms of cancer deaths.
+What would have happened if the source term of the Fukushima Daiichi NPP accident would have been released rapidly and the population of the large cities near the NPP site would have been in place (instead of evacuated or killed by the tsunami), under weather conditions in that part of Japan in March.

 The overall number of cancer deaths resulting from the release is very low considering the number of people in the area.
 There were approximately 1 079 000 inhabitants in the cities considered in March 2011 prior to the earthquake and the tsunami.
-The expected number, given by our model, of cancer deaths resulting from the release is 3.6, with very high probability (0.927) there will be no cancer deaths, and the maximum expected number of cancer deaths under the most adverse conditions (worst wind direction and speed, countermeasures failed) is 410.
+The expected number, given by the model used in the pilot study, of cancer deaths resulting from the release is 3.6, with very high probability (0.927) there will be no cancer deaths, and the maximum expected number of cancer deaths under the most adverse conditions (worst wind direction and speed, countermeasures failed) is 410.
 Even the largest number of cancer deaths due to the release is well below what can be detected as an increase in a population of that size when random fluctuations in cancer deaths is taken into account.
-Approximately 1/5 of the population will die of cancer due to reasons not related to the radioactive release; in the case of the towns considered, this amount to 216 000 cancer deaths.
+Approximately 1/5 of the population will die of cancer due to reasons not related to the radioactive release; in the case of the towns considered, this amounts to 216 000 cancer deaths.

-The chosen methodology - using an event tree model for probabilistic considerations, and calculating atmospheric dispersion and population dose deterministically - seems to be fit for the purpose of level 3 PSA analyses.
-It makes the heavy computational load of atmospheric dispersion calculations manageable, while at the same time it provides the benefits of probabilistic analysis in terms of uncertainty handling (probability distributions).
+The chosen methodology - using an event tree model for probabilistic considerations, and calculating atmospheric dispersion and population dose deterministically - seems to be fit for the purpose of Level 3 PSA.
+It makes the heavy computational load of atmospheric dispersion calculations manageable, while at the same time it provides the benefits of probabilistic analysis in terms of managing uncertainties through probability distributions.
 The size of the event tree will remain moderate even if a more detailed model is constructed, and the parameters needed in the model can either be calculated from weather data, or - in the case of countermeasure (evacuation, sheltering) success probabilities - be estimated from evacuation models or be assessed by expert judgment.
+Furthermore, using an event tree facilitates the conduct of uncertainty analyses, and e.g. enables the conduct of uncertainty analyses in the deterministic model (ARANO) and the probabilistic model (FinPSA) separately in a coordinated manner, thus allowing for relatively comprehensive uncertainty analyses with a reasonable amount of work and computational load.

 The model developed is rather coarse and can be considered to give indicative results at best.
 There are several ways in which to improve the model's accuracy.
-Concerning the modeling of weather, wind direction cannot be changed in ARANO (wind direction remains the same during the release and atmospheric dispersion); however, some codes, such as CALPUFF, are freely available that can handle dynamic weather conditions during the atmospheric dispersion.
+Concerning the modelling of weather, wind direction cannot be changed in ARANO (wind direction remains the same during the release and atmospheric dispersion); however, some codes, such as CALPUFF, are freely available that can handle dynamic weather conditions during the atmospheric dispersion.
 In these codes, also precipitation can be modelled in a more accurate way.